 The February 2016 Assembly of Experts elections was a major victory for more moderate politicians, and the ticket backed by Rafsanjani gained 52 of the council's 88 seats.
 However, despite this success, the members of the Assembly of Experts elected Jannati to be chairman with 51 votes out of 86 votes.

 Rafsanjani failed to gather the support to mount a challenge and threw his weight behind Ebrahim Amini, who won 21 votes.
 Former Chief Justice Mahmoud Hashemi Shahroudi, a conservative, also ran for chairman; he won 13 votes.
 Somewhat surprisingly, Rafsanjani downplayed the importance of the internal vote just days before the vote was to take place, saying, "it makes no difference whether to be a member or the chairman.
 The assembly doesn't have many activities and only holds two sessions a year."
-Contrary to this statement, though, the chairman manages the assembly's internal decisionmaking process, regularly liaises with the supreme leader, and supervises all administrative, financial, organizational, and employment affairs of the assembly.
+Contrary to this statement, though, the chairman manages the assembly's internal decisionmaking process, regularly liaises with the Supreme Leader, and supervises all administrative, financial, organizational, and employment affairs of the assembly.
 The losses of the 92-year-old moderate Amini and Shahroudi indicated that the hardline conservative members of the assembly still had the upper hand.

-Before the vote for the chairmanship, the supreme leader called on the assembly to affirm its "revolutionary" character.
+Before the vote for the chairmanship, the Supreme Leader called on the assembly to affirm its "revolutionary" character.
 His wishes for the quasi-elected body were clearly met, given the political mobilization behind Jannati.
 Meddling from the Office of the Supreme Leader also took place as Iran's Supreme Leader's intelligence and security advisor, Asghar Mir-Hejazi, reportedly intervened to pave the way for Jannati's chairmanship.
-In line with the supreme leader's wishes, a large number of moderates in the assembly then voted for Jannati.
-The outcome showed that a group of hardliners, with the backing of the supreme leader, still wielded outsize influence within both the Guardian Council and the Assembly of Experts, despite a newly-inked nuclear deal, which some observers hoped would lead to moderation in Iranian politics.
-Jannati's election to the chairmanship of the assembly also showed his own influence as secretary of the Guardian Council, as he helped screen out potential candidates for the assembly that could have voted against him for chairman.
+In line with the Supreme Leader's wishes, many moderates in the assembly then voted for Jannati.
+The outcome showed that a group of hardliners, with the backing of the Supreme Leader, still wielded outsize influence within both the Guardian Council and the Assembly of Experts, despite a newly-inked nuclear deal, which some observers hoped would lead to moderation in Iranian politics.
+Jannati's election to the assembly chairmanship also showed his influence as secretary of the Guardian Council, as he helped screen out potential candidates for the assembly that could have voted against him for chairman.

-Jannati's influence as chairman is not restrained to the assembly.
-He injects his opinion into political debates, especially regarding the repression of dissent and foreign policy.
-For example, Jannati advocates for the "resistance economy," a phrase coined by Supreme Leader Khamenei to encapsulate efforts to circumvent international sanctions, as opposed to sanctions relief through international accords.
-He even called on then-President Rouhani to apologize to the people of Iran for ignoring the supreme leader's wishes with regard to the negotiation of the nuclear deal.
-In doing so, he was attempting to remove blame for the failed nuclear deal and floundering economy from the supreme leader, and displace it onto Rouhani.
-In response to these accusatory statements, the outspoken then-Deputy Speaker of Parliament from Tehran Ali Motahari stepped in to defend Rouhani's government, arguing that the "Assembly of Experts has no legal right to interfere in cases such as the JCPOA or to set agendas for the president or parliament."
+As chairman of the Assembly of Experts, Jannati injects his opinion into political debates, especially regarding the repression of dissent and foreign policy.
+For example, Jannati advocates for the "resistance economy," a phrase coined by Supreme Leader Khamenei to encapsulate efforts to circumvent international sanctions instead of sanctions relief through international accords.
+He even called on then-President Rouhani to apologize to the people of Iran for ignoring the Supreme Leader's wishes about the nuclear deal negotiation.
+In doing so, he was attempting to remove blame for the failed nuclear deal and floundering economy from the Supreme Leader and displace it onto Rouhani.
+In response to these accusatory statements, the outspoken then-Deputy Speaker of Parliament from Tehran, Ali Motahari, stepped in to defend Rouhani's government, arguing that the "Assembly of Experts has no legal right to interfere in cases such as the JCPOA or to set agendas for the president or parliament."

 In another foray into politics, Jannati issued a statement that strongly rejected any criticism directed at Supreme Leader Khamenei.
-He said, "Denying the guardianship of the supreme leader is the same as denying God."
-By likening the supreme leader with God, he laid the groundwork to punish protestors and dissidents as though they had committed apostasy.
-This declaration goes to further demonstrate Jannati's steadfast loyalty to the supreme leader and his unwavering conviction to the core precept of velayat-e faqih.
+He said, "Denying the guardianship of the Supreme Leader is the same as denying God."
+By likening the Supreme Leader to God, he laid the groundwork to punish protestors and dissidents as though they had committed apostasy.
+This declaration further demonstrates Jannati's steadfast loyalty to the Supreme Leader and his unwavering conviction to the core precept of velayate faqih.